When it comes to skin, we need to go back to basics to think on a minuscule

 Preventing oxidative stress

-Whilst I like to educate my clients on the science of skin, such as free radicals and the power of antioxidants, I also like to encourage them to make real changes, to teach them how to be kind to themselves, and use sensible lifestyle practices, in order to take really good care of themselves and their skin.
+Whilst we like to educate our clients on the science of skin, such as free radicals and the power of antioxidants, we also like to encourage them to make real changes, to teach them how to be kind to themselves, and use sensible lifestyle practices, to take excellent care of themselves and their skin.

-I find this approach to skincare really helps many to find balance in their life, it’s the cornerstone of good health.
+We find this approach to skincare really helps many find balance in their lives; it’s the cornerstone of good health.

 After all, if you consider the atom, it’s the little things that count.